cdot/Hotpot/README.md

 Histories can either be sampling - such as temperatures - or logging, such as pin states or weather agents.
 Sampling histories require an interval to be specified to set how often the item is sampled.
 Logging histories rely on the caller explicitly logging events.

 ## Weather
-Weather information is retrieved from the UK Meteorological Office data service, via a simple API that can easily be overridden with your own weather service provider.
+Weather information can be retrieved from the UK Meteorological Office data service, via a simple API that can easily be overridden with your own weather service provider.
 The class "MetOffice" is the reference implementation.

 An API key is required to access weather information from the Met Office.
 These are available for free.

+The weather feature is considered experimental, and is likely to change.

 ## Rules